holgern/beem/docs/configuration.rst

         beempy set nodes wss://steemd.privex.io
         beempy set nodes "['wss://steemd.privex.io', 'wss://gtg.steem.house:8090']"

-The default nodes can be resetted to the default value.
+The default nodes can be reset to the default value.
 When the first node does not answer, steem should be set to the offline mode.
 This can be done by:

 .. code-block:: bash